List of The Legend of Zelda: Ocarina of Time characters: Darunia

-is the leader of the Goron tribe, a race of rock-eating giants, and the Sage of Fire.
+is the leader of the Goron tribe, a race of rock-eating giants.
 Link first meets him in Goron City, but he refuses to speak to him until he hears Saria's Song, which changes his mood and causes him to start dancing.
+After Link reopens Dodongo's cavern, the source of the Gorons' food supply, Darunia gives him the Goron's Ruby and declares the two sworn brothers, later naming his son after Link.
+Following his rise to power, Ganondorf imprisons the Gorons in the Fire Temple, planning to feed them to the dragon Volvagia, prompting Darunia to try and save them.
+After Link slays Volvagia, Darunia awakens as the Fire Sage and aids Link on his journey.
 He also appears as a playable character in Hyrule Warriors.

 Ruto

-is a Zora who is both their princess and the Sage of Water.
-After the Zora refused to follow Ganondorf's rule, he punished them by sealing their entire domain in ice.
-However, Sheik saved Ruto and traveled to the Water Temple to break Ganondorf's curse.
-Ruto later reunites with Link, whom she was engaged to as a child due to a misunderstanding, and guides him through the temple.
+is the princess of the Zora, a race of fish-like humanoids.
+As a child, she is accidentally swallowed by the Zora's guardian Jabu-Jabu when he is cursed by Ganondorf.
+She is rescued by Link and rewards him with the Zora's Sapphire, declaring that this makes the two betrothed to one another.
+After the Zora refuse to follow Ganondorf's rule, he punishes them by sealing their entire domain in ice.
+However, Ruto is saved by Sheik and travels to the Water Temple to break Ganondorf's curse.
+There, Ruto reunites with Link and guides him through the temple.
 After Link kills Morpha, the source of the curse, Ruto awakens as the Water Sage and reluctantly puts her marriage on hold to aid him.
 She also appears as a playable character in Hyrule Warriors.

 Nabooru

-is a Gerudo and the Sage of Spirit as well as the second-in-command of the Gerudo tribe, a race of thieves.
-She protested Ganondorf's cruelty toward innocents and traveled to the Spirit Temple to interfere with his plans, recruiting Young Link to recover the Silver Gauntlets for her.
+is the second-in-command of the Gerudo tribe, a race of thieves.
+She protests Ganondorf's cruelty toward innocents and travels to the Spirit Temple to interfere with his plans, recruiting Young Link to recover the Silver Gauntlets for her.
 However, Twinrova, Ganondorf's surrogate mothers, kidnap Nabooru and brainwash her into becoming his follower.
-After Link defeats them, Nabooru awakens as a Sage and decides to seek vengeance against her captors.
+After Link defeats them, Nabooru awakens as the Sage of Spirit and decides to seek vengeance against her captors.